 How does Kiuwan help me to manage Software Vendors

-By using Kiuwan Governace, you will be able to
+By using Kiuwan Governance, you will be able to

-Does Kiuwan let me to manage software development Life Cycle
+Does Kiuwan let me manage the software development Life Cycle?

 Kiuwan Life Cycle lets you to sensibly reduce development time, testing and integration.
 Audit, monitor and automatically analyze change requests within their respective environments.